lmarzen/esp32-weather-epd/README.md

 ### Time Server Error
 <img src="showcase/demo-error-time.jpg" align="left" width="25%" />
 This error screen appears when the esp32 fails to fetch the time from NTP_SERVER_1/NTP_SERVER_2.
 This error sometimes occurs immediately after uploading to the esp32; in this case, just hit the reset button or wait for SLEEP_DURATION (default = 30min) and the esp32 to automatically retry.
+If the error persists, try selecting closer/lower latency time servers or increasing NTP_TIMEOUT.

 <br clear="left"/>